Facebook Pixel Academic Misconduct | Western Kentucky University

 Students who commit any act of academic dishonesty may receive from the instructor a failing grade in that portion of the course work in which the act is detected or a failing grade in a course without possibility of withdrawal.
 The faculty member may also present the case to the Office of Student Conduct.

-No student shall receive or give assistance not authorized by the instructor in taking an examination or in the preparation of an essay, laboratory report, problem assignment or other project which is submitted for purposes of grade determination.
+2. Cheating: Knowingly engaging in acts involving dishonesty, deceit, deception, fraud, fabrication, or falsification in any academic work.
+Copying the work of others.
+Permitting others to complete assignments including the use of commercially produced research papers.
+No student shall receive or give assistance not authorized by the instructor in taking an examination or in the preparation of an essay, laboratory report, problem assignment, or other project that is submitted for purposes of grade determination.

-To represent written work taken from another source as one's own is plagiarism.
-Plagiarism is a serious act.
-The academic work of a student must be his/her own.
-One must give any author credit for source material borrowed from him/her.
+6. Plagiarism: To represent written work taken from another source as one’s own is plagiarism.
+Plagiarism is a serious offense.
+The academic work of a student must be their own.
+One must give any author credit for source material borrowed from them.
 To lift content directly from a source without giving credit is a flagrant act.
 To present a borrowed passage without reference to the source after having changed a few words is also plagiarism.
+Engaging in an act or acts by using someone else's work or generative artificial intelligence and presenting this work as ones own.

 Examples of Areas Where Academic Misconduct Most Likely Occurs